Brisbane Domestic Airport

 Virgin Australia Lounge, Level 2, after security, opposite Gate 41

 If you want to escape the terminal, the Virgin Australia Lounge offers you a relaxing space where you can spend some time before your flight.
 There are full business services if you wish to catch up on a little work, or you can simply sit back and make the most of the fresh barista coffee, premium wine or complimentary snacks and meals.
-For more information on lounge access, contact your Flight Centre Travel Expert.
+For more information on lounge access, talk to your Travel Expert.

 Qantas Club Lounge, Departure Level 1, near Gate 22

-The redevelopment of the Qantas Club Lounge at Brisbane Domestic Airport is now complete, and includes a brand new business lounge, refreshed Qantas Club and new valet experience.
-The business lounge offers a full-service bar along with all-day dining options as well as fast, complimentary Wi-Fi and a stylish, comfortable place in which to work or relax before your flight.
+The Qantas Club Lounge at Brisbane Domestic Airport includes its own check-in, bag drop and security screening, plus workspaces, coffee stations and an exclusive Business Class lounge.
+The business lounge offers a full-service bar from 12:00pm along with all-day dining options and fast, complimentary Wi-Fi making it a stylish and comfortable place in which to work or relax before your flight.

 What hotels are near Brisbane Airport?

 The Brisbane Airport precinct gives travellers a choice of three hotels: Novotel Brisbane Airport, Pullman Brisbane Airport Hotel and ibis Brisbane Airport Hotel.
-Each of these airports is just minutes from the airport and below is a brief introduction to each hotel.
-If you’d like to know more about cheap Brisbane Airport hotel deals, talk your local Flight Centre Travel Expert or browse our Brisbane accommodation options.
+Each of these hotels is just minutes from the airport and below is a brief introduction to each hotel.
+If you’d like to know more about cheap Brisbane Airport hotel deals, talk to your Travel Expert or browse our Brisbane hotel options online

 Pullman Brisbane Airport Hotel